- Agendas and Minutes

 Director, University Relations, 11-11-02 ; State Board of Higher Education Policy Manual, 05-16-96 , Section 104

-As the institution's central communication and public relations department, the Office of University Relations generates awareness, understanding and support among the University's many constituencies.
-Reporting directly to the President, OUR also maintains liaison with other units performing communications-related tasks, including affiliated but legally independent organizations such as the UND Alumni Association.
-University Relations has been given responsibility for encouraging the practice of integrated marketing communication across the campus.
+As the institution's central communication and public relations department, the Division of University & Public Affairs (U&PA) generates awareness, understanding and support among the University's many constituencies.
+Reporting directly to the President, U&PA also maintains liaison with other units performing communications-related tasks, including affiliated but legally independent organizations such as the UND Alumni Association.
+University & Public Affairs has been given responsibility for encouraging the practice of integrated marketing communication across the campus.

-The work of the University Relations Office falls into a number of categories.
+The work of the Division of University & Public Affairs falls into a number of categories.

 - Providing public relations counsel to the President and other University administrators.